meshtastic/meshtastic/website/docs/software/android/usage.md

 ### Debug page

 The debug page allows you to see all packets sent between the application and the device.
-This can then be used for debugging purposes
+This can then be used for debugging purposes.

 ### Save messages as csv